tiwarylab/af2rave/README.rst

 ----------------

 It is strongly recommended a separate environment for this package.
-The environment.yml will take care of most of the dependencies.
+The ``environment.yml`` will take care of most of the dependencies.
 If you choose to install the dependencies this way, ColabFold will be selected as the default AlphaFold2 model.

 First, make sure you have your ssh-key to GitHub correctly setup, or use the https link to clone the repository.
-Either `conda` or `mamba` (recommended) is required.
+Either ``conda`` or ``mamba`` (recommended) is required.
 The code schnippet uses conda but feel free to use mamba.

 .. code-block:: console

     $ git clone git@github.com:tiwarylab/af2rave.git af2rave
     $ cd af2rave
-    $ conda env create -n af2rave
+    $ conda env create -n af2rave -f environment.yml
     $ conda activate af2rave
-    $ conda install python=3.11
-    $ conda install -f environment.yml

-Then use `pip` to install the package.
+Then use ``pip`` to install the package.

 .. code-block:: console

     $ pip install .

-You may need to download the model parameters for ColabFold with
+If you want the folding module installed.
+You need to install ColabFold with ``conda`` and download its parameters.

 .. code-block:: console

+    $ conda install colabfold
     $ python -m colabfold.download

 Bibliography